BobGerman/BlogArticles/What is ngrok and do I need it/article.md

 ![ngrok screen shot](./ngrok-screenshot.png)

 The "Forwarding" lines show what's happening.
-Requests arriving at http://&gt;something&lt;.ngrok.io or https://&gt;something&lt;.ngrok.io will be forwarded to http://localhost:3978, where your local bot is running.
+Requests arriving at http://(something).ngrok.io or https://(something).ngrok.io will be forwarded to http://localhost:3978, where your local bot is running.
 At this point you would put the "something.ngrok.io" address into your Azure bot configuration, Teams app manifest etc. as the location, and leave the command running while you debug your application.

-With the free ngrok service, the value of &gt;something&lt; is different every time you run ngrok, and you're limited to an 8-hour session.
+With the free ngrok service, the value of (something) is different every time you run ngrok, and you're limited to an 8-hour session.
 Every time you get a new hostname, you need to update your configuration; depending on what you're doing and how many places you had to enter your hostname, this can be a chore.
 The paid plans allow you to reserve names that will persist, so you can just start ngrok and and you're ready to go.

 The example above assumes that your local server is running http on the specified port.
 If your local server is running https you need a different command or it won't connect: